ruanpereira/Arch_EXP/README.md

 But, as I stated earlier in the end they all pretty much do the same thing and the main difference is how they are configured."

 It IS just this.

+## After more than 2 years using, how it is holding? <a name="After more than 2 years using, how it is holding?"></a>

+After two years, Arch is still my system for me and Palhano.
+It is incredible that the pattern that Arch has, for installing and managing packages, rolling release, mounting your system, everything feels just right.
+On this time passed, me and Palhano had VERY diffe- rent uses and necessities, and we got go work on our "own things", let's say that.
+Palhano had to use Windows/Ubuntu for a long time, because work/graduation problems, and i needed Ubuntu for work, and Windows only for gaming, but later on got to try other systems.
+In the spam of, like, 8 months, got to use Ubuntu again (did not like it), and after Ubuntu, Windows for 2 months (for development in c++ is terrible this shit only works with clion i swear & STILL YOU NEED TO INSTALL LIBRARIES AND THATS A PAIN IN THE ASS, python it is ok, conda + vscode and stay happy).
+Started Rust but dropped because time crunches, need to get that later on, love the language until now, also on Windows is a pain.
+For software development outside python and web dev on general, i can't see how it works on Windows.
+Today, i can use Arch again and even got to work with a window manager again, maybe it is really my thing. still like how it works. still like to configure, still tinker for more features.
+Right now i can also game on Linux, after i dumped some multiplayer games that i dont like anymore (lol, vava). everything else just works, and if not, dual boot or qemu solves it.
+Using hyprland + arch today, and loving the waylang protocol!
+MUCH better than 1 year ago, when launched with KDE for the first time, and pure sway.
+ALSO, Igão came back to arch recently, KDE + arch, for him the DE workflow is better, and thats the magic of it.
+This repo is a way of guarding ideas of the general environtment of Arch and Linux systems on general.
+For him, having the programs just work and be printed on the screen, with the rolling release, it is the better thing.

+That said, i still want to distro hop a bit more, after trying the red hat base distros (opensuse and fedora), the next target is Gentoo.
+Hyped for it !!!!
+Have a friend that is trying NixOS, i didn't liked it from the first get go, relaying on her to get a second chance lol.
+By the end of the year, hope to be doing a Gentoo repository maybe.
+Distros like these i feel the need to documentate my learning curve.
+Also, going for projects and another repos of configuration, precisely neovim configuration (finally learned enought for it), and the learning repos for the programming languagens that i need it.